NVIDIA/spark-rapids/docs/get-started/getting-started-on-prem.md

 --conf spark.rapids.gpu.resourceName=nvidia/miggpu
 ```

-This tells the RAPIDS Accelerator for Spark plugin to look for the Spark GPU resource assigned to it using the name `nvidia/miggpu`.
+This tells the RAPIDS Accelerator for Apache Spark plugin to look for the Spark GPU resource assigned to it using the name `nvidia/miggpu`.
 If you are using the Spark config `spark.yarn.resourceGpuDeviceName` and using the normal `gpu` Spark resource name, this is not required.

 #### YARN version 3.1.2 until 3.3.0